 There are also some other smaller side missions like the taxi missions, hostage diversion in which you hijack a car and any passengers can be driven crazy (literally) until a ransom is given.
 You also have a streaker mission since you CAN walk around naked (blurred naughty bits of course) and streak in front of people for cash.

-Now when it comes to nitpicking the game apart the graphics aren’t up to par with most next-gen games (thanks to a lot of Gears of War 2!), there are serious slow down problems where the FPS will drop into the single digits sometimes, there are collision detection and clipping issues, some funky physic problems, but nothing that sandbox games haven’t encountered before.
+Now when it comes to nitpicking the game apart the graphics aren’t up to par with most next-gen games (thanks to a lot of Gears of War 2!), and there are serious slowdown problems where the FPS will drop into the single digits sometimes, there are collision detection and clipping issues, some funky physic problems, but nothing that sandbox games haven’t encountered before.
 The game is highly playable and you shouldn’t let these small problems bother you.
 The last thing I need to mention is the fact that the game is gruesome and is more ballsy than GTA ever was.
 There are complete torture scenes, foul language, and running around naked a la Sims style is pretty far out there.
-The game is just hard hitting and in your face and that’s exactly what a mature rated sandbox game needs.
+The game is just hard-hitting and in your face and that’s exactly what a mature-rated sandbox game needs.